How It Works¶

 stop.sh |

-Async capture: parse rollout, summarize via codex exec with isolated CODEX_HOME, append to daily .md, re-index (Server only).
+Async capture: summarize via codex exec with hooks disabled, using parse-rollout.sh when Codex provides a rollout path and history.jsonl + last_assistant_message otherwise.
 Falls back to raw text if codex exec fails. |

 user-prompt-submit.sh |